Alexandre Douala Manga Bell: Death of the son

-During a visit of his son Emmanuel at Douala Alexandre shot him in a dispute on 15 September 1947.
-Alexandre was imprisoned, but released soon on 19 November 1947.
-The death of his son was classified as an accident and the French Parliament rejected the waiver of immunity.
+During a visit by his son Emmanuel in Douala, Alexandre shot him in a dispute on 15 September 1947.
+Alexandre was imprisoned, but released soon after on 19 November 1947.
+The death of his son was classified as an accident, and the French Parliament rejected the waiver of immunity.
 Efforts by Andrea Manga Bell, to achieve a trial despite this, were unsuccessful.